 D+: Mediocre.
 A few redeeming aspects barely salvage it.
 4/10.

 BOTTOM TIER RANKS

-F: Cancer; it offers so little that it’s better to forget about it.
+F: Almost worthless.
+It offers so little that it’s better to forget about it.
 1/10.

 All album reviews feature a track listing.
 So as to immediately differentiate the high points from the low points, songs may be written in different colors, in the same fashion as early Internet-era music critic George Starostin.

 Songs written normally are not particularly good or bad in comparison to the rest of the material.